TheresaLui/SelfHelpContent_v2/articles/azure-subscription-management.informationdisclosure/asms-informationdisclosurecustomerrca-tenantimpacted.md

 <!--issueDescription-->
 Our internal scans have identified that some support case data associated with your tenant or subscription was within the potentially exposed support information.<br>

-Based on your subscription ID, the following are the affected the Support Requests IDs that were exposed in this incident:<br>

-$SupportRequestIDS<br>
 <!--/issueDescription-->

 We are committed to the privacy and security of your data and have taken the appropriate steps to promptly investigate and mitigate this issue.